 Even though they come in a wide variety of designs, faucet valves all have the same purpose: to regulate the amount of water that flows through a sink, bathtub, or shower.
 There are a few different kinds of faucet valves, which are as follows:

 - Ball valve type: These are straightforward and dependable mechanisms that either turn the water on or off and provide little room for managing water flow.
 Ball valves are an example of this sort of valve.

 - Cartridge valve type: The cartridge valve is the most popular shower valve.
 It controls the water flow by rotating to either open or close the passageway leading to the showerhead.
 Cartridge valves can also be found in bathtubs.

-- Ceramic disc valves type: Ceramic disc valves are a type of valve characterized by two ceramic disks that rotate in opposition to one another.
+- Ceramic disc valve type: Ceramic disc valves are a type of valve characterized by two ceramic disks that rotate in opposition.
 Water can flow through the valve if the holes in the upper and lower disk are properly aligned.
 However, if the holes are not properly aligned, the flow of water will be impeded or stopped entirely.

 - Compression valve type: Compression valves are the sort of valves described here.
 These valves use a rod and plug to seal a hole referred to as the valve seat.

 The only conventional application for this kind of valve is to regulate water flow from a sink’s faucet; however, they can also be used on the water lines leading to appliances.

 Water pressure-reducing valves are put in place to ensure that the total water pressure in a plumbing system stays within acceptable limits.